 And if you’re interested in making this already decadent cheesecake even more sinful, try topping it with chocolate ganache.
 You can use this recipe.

-- The batter can be made in a food processor, high powdered blender, of add all of the ingredients to a bowl and combine with a hand mixer.
+P.S.
+The batter can be made in a food processor, high powered blender, or add all of the ingredients to a bowl and combine with a hand mixer.
 I use my blender!

-- Once you’ve made your water bath, you’re ready to bake your oreo cheesecake!
-The baking time should be followed exactly to ensure your cheesecake cooks all the way through.
-So if the top starts to look a little too brown, simply cover the pan wit a piece of foil or parchment paper.
+If the top of your cheesecake starts to look a little too brown, simply cover the pan wit a piece of foil or parchment paper.